pkibenge/pkibenge.github.io/_posts/blog/2018-03-04-now-that-was-a-parade.md

 ---

-If you're ever in southern Germany in early February I would highly suggest you attend.
-If not only to witness children being thrown in wheelbarrows and covered in hay!
+If you're ever in southwestern Germany in early February I would highly suggest you attend this festival.
+If not only to bare witness to a long standing tradition but also to delight in children being thrown in wheelbarrows and covered in hay!

 Cheers,